 Although many teachers feel unsure about teaching with manipulatives and other concrete materials, many students find them a powerful way to learn.
-The Foundations for College Mathematics 11 program supports the use of manipulatives, helps teachers adapt to this kind of teaching.
-The Teaching Suggestions sections in the Teacher's Resource provide suggestions for developing student understanding using semi-concrete materials, such as diagrams and charts.
+The Principles of Mathematics 9 program supports the use of manipulatives, but also helps teachers adapt to this kind of teaching.
+The Teaching Suggestions sections in the Teacher Resource provide suggestions for developing student understanding using semi-concrete materials, such as diagrams and charts.